IceWhaleTech/ZimaDocs/source/zimacube/Assembly-Tutorial.md

-### Power failure
+### Power off

-* Unplug the power cord
+- Unplug the power cord

-Please confirm that the device has been completely shut down and remove all devices on the interface before disassembling.
+Before disassembling the device, make sure it is completely turned off and remove all devices on the interface.

 ![](https://manage.icewhale.io/api/static/docs/1731048456458_copyImage.jpeg)

-### Disassembly of upper body
+### Disassembly of the upper part of the machine

-#### Chassis cover removal
+#### Disassembly of the top cover of the case

-*   Circled in the figure , the other side of the same operation
+- Unscrew the circled area in the picture with screws, and do the same on the other side

-*   Lift the top cover along the edge
+- Lift the top cover along the edge

 ![](https://manage.icewhale.io/api/static/docs/1731048457690_copyImage.png)

 ![](https://manage.icewhale.io/api/static/docs/1731048458851_copyImage.png)

-#### Side housing removal
+#### Disassembly of the side shell

-*   Push the side top cover up from the buckle and remove it
+- Push the side top cover upward to disengage the buckle and then remove it

 ![](https://manage.icewhale.io/api/static/docs/1731048459824_copyImage.png)

-#### 1. WiFi USB Removal
+#### 1. WiFi USB Disassembly

-*   Open the top cover disassembly tutorial
+- Open the top cover [Disassembly Tutorial]

-*   Unplug the WiFi USB from the main board
+- Unplug the WiFi USB on the motherboard

-**WiFi USB Replacement**
+**WiFi USB replacement**

-Just plug in the replaced USB.
+Plug in the replacement USB

 ![](https://manage.icewhale.io/api/static/docs/1731048460938_copyImage.png)

-#### 2. CPU cooling fan removal
+#### 2. CPU cooling fan disassembly

-*   Open the back cover disassembly tutorial
+- Open the back cover [Disassembly Tutorial]

-*   To unplug the fan
+- Unplug the power supply of the fan

-*   And unscrewing the four corners
+- Then unscrew the screws at the four corners

-*   At this time, the cooling fan can be removed
+- At this time, the cooling fan can be taken out

 | ![](https://manage.icewhale.io/api/static/docs/1731048462093_copyImage.png) | ![](https://manage.icewhale.io/api/static/docs/1731048463263_copyImage.png) |